byui-cse/cse251-course/overview/software.md

 ![](running-python.png)

 3. Select and copy the full Python path and paste it in that terminal window.
 Include any quotes that might be around this path.
+In most cases for Mac users, the python path will just be `python3`.
+You will have quotes if the path has spaces in it.
 Then add the options `-m pip install <package>` where `<package>` is the name of the package you want to install.
 For example: In the case of numpy, it would be `-m pip install numpy`.

 ![](running-python2.png)

 Note that Mac users might need to add `--user` to the install command line.
 Also, Mac users can try `pip3 install --user <package>` in the terminal app to see if that works on their computer.

-4. Install `numpy` and `matplotlib` using the above steps.

 ### Packages that are installed with Python